oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 #### Solution

 * To overcome this error and be able to import the VM into the engine, the OVF XML data should be changed.
-    The user should change the OVF based on the solution he/she will decide is best.
+    The user should change the OVF based on the solution they will decide is best.
     For example, if a new snapshot was created before the disaster occured but was not updated in the `OVF_STORE` disk, the user can add the volume data to the disk's OVF volume chain, or one can prefer to remove the entire disk from the VM's OVF.